 Staying on Wharf Street, just a bounce across the road is Seabean, another local’s favourite serving Spanish style tapas and paella with an Australian twist.
 I love coming here for shared plates of goodies with the Sailor and 4-5 will feed you well.

-Usually we go for a bit of Jamon Serrano & Queso Manchego to start, followed by the crocodile croquettes (seriously good), their barramundi tacos and lamb albondigas, though their daily specials often tempt me out of tradition.
-Their paella’s are pretty good, though I’d prefer them with a bit more flavour and a soccarrada bottom.
-But I’m picking really.
+Usually we go for a bit of Jamon Serrano & Queso Manchego to start, followed by the crocodile croquettes (seriously good), their barramundi tacos and lamb albondigas.
+Their paella’s are pretty good too, though I’d prefer them with a bit more flavour and a soccarrada bottom, but I’m picking really.

-Seabean’s experienced bartenders make some banging cocktails too and service comes with a smile.
-Be sure to book as they’re popular.
+Seabean’s experienced bartenders also make some banging cocktails and service comes with a smile.
+Be sure to book well ahead as they’re popular.

 Established in 2005 and changed hands in 2018, Zinc is another long-standing restaurant in Port that has stood the test of time.
 Recently winning the Savour Australia ‘Winners of Best Contemporary Restaurant- Informal’ for North Queensland, it’s a testament to their smashing food, service and overall dining experience.

 Their style is fine contemporary Australian and prices are a little on the higher side, but worth it.
 For dinner, my favourites are the Tasman Salmon Sahimi and Mushroom Gyoza to start (they’re little flavour bombs) and the Daintree Barra fillet with Asian pairings and Lamb Gnocchi main.
-During the day they also serve the meanest fish and chips in town.
+They also make a really delicious steak, and during the day they serve the meanest fish and chips in town.

 The restaurant area is a generous airy space that’s split into sections creating cosy nooks (I like sitting inside in the booths).
 It feels more upmarket but without being stiff or pretentious and the vibe is relaxed.
 They also have with a separate bar area for pre/post dinner drinks or a light bite with cocktails.

 Melaleuca is The newest addition to the Wharf Street gang and quickly made waves on the North Queensland dining scene.
-In just four months of opening, last year it won “Best New Restaurant” at the Queensland Savour Australia Awards.
+In just four months of opening, it won “Best New Restaurant” at the Queensland Savour Australia Awards and has been mopping up awards every year since.

 Offering Modern Australian cuisine and elegant dining, Melaleuca’s food is contemporary and heroes local ingredients.
 Co-owner Namhee hails from Korea and her head chef hubby Adam from bonny Scotland, so there’s a generous selection of ocean proteins featured throughout the menu and an appreciation for Asian flavours- my match made in heaven.